-The CUEK have chosen to use a new chassis as a base for the design.
-A 2016 Polaris Widetrak LX 550 was chosen to be used, as it will provide more room and a stronger suspension to house and support all aftermarket components necessary for the conversion from IC to electric.
+The CUEK have chosen to reuse our 2016 Polaris Widetrak LX 550 as it will provide more room and a stronger suspension to house and support all aftermarket components necessary for the conversion from IC to electric.
 The standing weight of the stock Widetrak LX chassis is 320 kg (705 lbs).
 This is an increase from previous years which had a standing chassis weight of 190.5 kg (420 lbs).
 To account for this increase in weight, components will be positioned to give an even weight distribution to improve handling and balance.
 This will be accomplished by having the battery containers installed in the center of the chassis, as opposed to the rear most position on the snowmobile used in previous years.

-One design goals for the 2016 CUEK was to use improve the overall power of our vehicle, to compensate for the increase in weight, while remaining more efficient.
-To do this a new Curtis AC20 motor was purchased to meet this goal.
+One design goals for the 2017 CUEK was to improve the overall power of our vehicle, to compensate for the increase in weight, while remaining more efficient.
+To do this we will also be reusing the Curtis AC20 motor purchased last year.
 The Curtis AC20 is a 65 hp (48 kW) peak motor with continuous torque of 72.5 ft.lb at 4500 RPM.
-This motor is controlled by a new Curtis 1238 controller.
-This combination was chosen by the 2016 CUEK because it will result in a more powerful and efficient vehicle, meeting our goals.
+This motor is controlled by a Curtis 1238 controller that was also purchased last year with the motor.

+This combination was chosen by the 2017 CUEK because it will result in a more powerful and efficient vehicle, meeting our goals.

 An increase in reliability was another design goal.
-The 2016 ZE Snowmobile has only four commercially produced battery modules, which results in simpler wiring and a smaller chance of cell failure.
-To avoid unnecessary complications with the electric system, increase safety, prevent unnecessary maintenance, and to lower the 2015 ZE snowmobile's MSRP, the use of more simplified circuits and a centralize BMS became part of the 2015 design.
+The 2017 ZE Snowmobile has only four commercially produced battery modules, which results in simpler wiring and a smaller chance of cell failure.
+To avoid unnecessary complications with the electric system, increase safety, prevent unnecessary maintenance, and to lower the 2016 ZE snowmobile's MSRP, the use of more simplified circuits and a centralize BMS became part of the 2015 design.
 The basic strategy used was to simplify as much as possible in order to guarantee our success, without compromising performance and safety.